 The winner also receives a commemorative Peace Prize vase which is handcrafted in Seagrove, North Carolina.

-Download a copy of the 2019 Peace Prize application.
-Application deadline is December 31, 2018
+Check back soon for a copy of the 2020 Peace Prize application.

 In 1996, the Director of Latin American Affairs at the Carter Center, Bob Pastor, presented the first annual Peace Prize to Student Action with Farmworkers.

 - 2015 – Hispanic Liaison of Chatham County

 - 2014 – Community Empowerment Fund

 - 2012 – Achievement Academy of Durham

 - 2010 – USCRI US Committee for Refugees & Immigrants

 - 2007 – No award given